oddbird/oddsite/content/2017/03/06/pattern-making.rst

   <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 As you can see,
-we're also generating a rough style guide on-the-fly, with nothing but Sass empty ``div`` elements — a pretty good proof-of-concept
+we’re also generating a rough style guide on-the-fly, with nothing but Sass empty ``div`` elements — a pretty good proof-of-concept